TylerSw1ft/Helpful-computer-wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other.md

 ## UNIX

 UNIX's requirements are a [superset of POSIX's](https://unix.stackexchange.com/a/14369/166524).
-In other words, all UNIX OSes are POSIX-compliant, but not all POSIX-compliant OSes are UNIX OSes.
+In other words, all UNIX OSes are POSIX-compliant OSes, but not all POSIX-compliant OSes are UNIX OSes.
+The UNIX trademark is owned by [The Open Group](https://www.opengroup.org/).

 A UNIX is [any operating system](https://www.opengroup.org/membership/forums/platform/unix):